MITHaystack/HOPS/data/README.md

 simply to know what is present.
 The source tarballs area may also contain an associated readme for some tar files to provide some additional comments.

-The scripts expect an environment variable MHO_REGRESSION_DATA set to point to a directory with the structure of this source directory, but with some or all of the tarballs populated.
+The scripts expect an environment variable `MHO_REGRESSION_DATA` set to point to a directory with the structure of this source directory, but with some or all of the tarballs populated.
 (That is, you can point to this directory or a copy of it to conduct a SKIP-all-tests test suite.)
 Obviously the more interesting case is when it points to a directory fully populated with the data tarballs.
 The switches subdirectory contains a number of files that control what will actually happen in the test suite.
-If there is a file switches/test_config.sh then that script is sourced to configure the suite.
+If there is a file `switches/test_config.sh` then that script is sourced to configure the suite.
 If the file does not exist, the associated tests will have an ERROR.
-If an environment variable MHO_REGRESSION_CONFIG is set, that is used in place of the file $MHO_REGRESSION_DATA/switches/test_config.sh.
+If an environment variable `MHO_REGRESSION_CONFIG` is set, that is used in place of the file `$MHO_REGRESSION_DATA/switches/test_config.sh.`

 Note that the GNU automake test-driver looks at the return status of any script (or executable) to determine its result: 0 PASS, 77 SKIP, 99 ERROR and anything else is a FAIL.
-This is recorded in the ":test-result:" line of the .trs file.
-(Note that the GNU folks have a general API to allow other testrunners; there is considerable documentation at https://www.gnu.org/ software/automake/manual/html_node/API-for-Custom-Test-Drivers.html.)
+This is recorded in the ":test-result:" line of the `.trs` file.
+(Note that the GNU folks have a general API to allow other testrunners; there is considerable documentation at `https://www.gnu.org/ software/automake/manual/html_node/API-for-Custom-Test-Drivers.html`.)

-A variable MHO_REGRESSION_EXTRACT ( = true or false) controls the handling of the tarballs and data directories: true means to extract any tarballs present into the appropriate data directories (so that the tests may be run);
+A variable `MHO_REGRESSION_EXTRACT ( = true or false)` controls the handling of the tarballs and data directories: `true` means to extract any tarballs present into the appropriate data directories (so that the tests may be run);
-false means to run only with the data already present.
+`false` means to run only with the data already present.

-A variable MHO_REGRESSION_TIDY ( = true or false) controls what to do with the extracted data once the test is complete--leave the data in place or wipe it (to save space).
-Generally speaking, a 'nightly' build process would benefit from MHO_REGRESSION_TIDY=false to speed things up.
+A variable `MHO_REGRESSION_TIDY ( = true or false)` controls what to do with the extracted data once the test is complete--leave the data in place or wipe it (to save space).
+Generally speaking, a 'nightly' build process would benefit from `MHO_REGRESSION_TIDY=false` to speed things up.

-Note that MHO_REGRESSION_EXTRACT defaults to true and a directory will be considered to have been extracted if it is found.
-Thus if you set the variable MHO_REGRESSION_TIDY=true you may end up removing directories that you did not actually extract.
+Note that `MHO_REGRESSION_EXTRACT` defaults to `true` and a directory will be considered to have been extracted if it is found.
+Thus if you set the variable `MHO_REGRESSION_TIDY=true` you may end up removing directories that you did not actually extract.
 This is consistent with the variables and their definitions...but may not be what you wanted.
-If you explicitly set MHO_REGRESSION_EXTRACT=false, then you will only remove the directories that you extracted.
+If you explicitly set `MHO_REGRESSION_EXTRACT=false`, then you will only remove the directories that you extracted.

-Tests are generally named chk_something.sh, so "something" should be unique.
+Tests are generally named `chk_something.sh`, so "something" should be unique.
-The automake test driver drops test results into files with .trs appended (with test output going to a file with .log appended--if you turn on verbosity in the scripts that will turn up in the .log file).
+The `automake` test driver drops test results into files with `.trs` appended (with test output going to a file with `.log` appended--if you turn on `verbosity` in the scripts that will turn up in the `.log` file).

 Since the purpose of some of the tests is to track the satisfaction of our formal requirements for the MSRI project, we need a way to associate and report the success of tests relative to the requirements.
-Thus a text file bootstrap/requirements.txt will track the association of check tests and requirements satisfaction.
+Thus a text file `bootstrap/requirements.txt` will track the association of check tests and requirements satisfaction.
 (I.e. providing the association of "something" with one or more requirements in the list.)
-A reporting script bootstrap/req_report.sh can then look at the .trs files and provide a summary report for management purposes.
+A reporting script `bootstrap/req_report.sh` can then look at the `.trs` files and provide a summary report for management purposes.

-You may set an environment variable MHO_REGRESSION_REQUIREMENTS to specify an alternate path for the requirements file.
+You may set an environment variable `MHO_REGRESSION_REQUIREMENTS` to specify an alternate path for the requirements file.
 (You may want to do this when working on the tree to satisfy one set of tests.)

-The CMake version of testing should (eventually) have similar behavior (as it should be using the same scripts to do the actual tests; both automake and CMake should be merely arranging for running a list of TESTS and coping with the output).
+The `CMake` version of testing should (eventually) have similar behavior (as it should be using the same scripts to do the actual tests; both `automake` and `CMake` should be merely arranging for running a list of TESTS and coping with the output).

-For access to required data, a file switches/provider.sh contains the common machinery to process the tarballing manipulations.
+For access to required data, a file `switches/provider.sh` contains the common machinery to process the tarballing manipulations.
 Each check script can use it by providing it with arguments to indicate the required tarballs.
-The actual mechanics of creating the tarballs is captured in bootstrap/legacy_tar.sh, and for legacy data, bootstrap/legacy_unpack.sh does the work.
+The actual mechanics of creating the tarballs is captured in `bootstrap/legacy_tar.sh`, and for legacy data, `bootstrap/legacy_unpack.sh` does the work.

-To maintain some MHO_REGRESSION_DATA area, script bootstrap/legacy_update.sh may be used to mirror what is in the GIT repo with a target data directory.
+To maintain some `MHO_REGRESSION_DATA` area, script `bootstrap/legacy_update.sh` may be used to mirror what is in the GIT repo with a target data directory.
 (That is, the target contains all the scripts of the GIT repo together with whatever tarballs and/or data that is desired.)

-Test scripts
+##Test scripts

-The script switches/template.sh is a template to copy and then modify so that all of the test scripts have a common behavior.
+The script `switches/template.sh` is a template to copy and then modify so that all of the test scripts have a common behavior.
 See the comments in that script.
 The tests themselves are then distributed throughout the build tree.
-Every makefile can provide $srcdir, $abs_top_srcdir or
-$abs_top_builddir in the environment for any test in case the script needs to reference sources.
-In the case of the automake system this is provided by an the TESTS_ENVIRONMENT make variable.
+Every `makefile` can provide `$srcdir`, `$abs_top_srcdir` or `$abs_top_builddir` in the environment for any test in case the script needs to reference sources.
+In the case of the automake system this is provided by an the `TESTS_ENVIRONMENT` `make` variable.
 The template script verifies that if they are set that they do point to directories.

 For convenience, this script accepts an argument which is the "something" for a new test.
-It then creates chk_something.sh with a reduced set of comments so that the tests aren't cluttered with the same set of comments.
+It then creates `chk_something.sh` with a reduced set of comments so that the tests aren't cluttered with the same set of comments.
 Feel free to edit or even rename to suit your needs.
-Generally speaking after creating a new script, you need to also set the $tarballs and
-$executable variables and (obviously) give the test something to check.
+Generally speaking after creating a new script, you need to also set the `$tarballs` and `$executable` variables and (obviously) give the test something to check.
 There are some 'FIXME' tokens left to remind you.

-Access to built objects
+##Access to built objects

-Historically HOPS3 followed a make all install check order of operations.
+Historically HOPS3 followed a `make all install check` order of operations.
 This assumes that the install area is not otherwise used (which in the event was not a very good assumption).
-A more proper order is to have make all check install which means that the install does not happen unless the check succeeds.
+A more proper order is to have `make all check install` which means that the install does not happen unless the check succeeds.
 However, since libraries and executables are located in the build directory until installed, this means that scripts using them will need to know the relative location of the tools they need.
 (This is necessary also for the linker flags.)
 An alternative would be to have a tool at the toplevel which can do the appropriate lookup.
-This can be handled in the test_config file by setting a variable executables for the list of built executables, on exit, this variable would be updated by the full paths to these.
+This can be handled in the `test_config` file by setting a variable executables for the list of built executables, on exit, this variable would be updated by the full paths to these.

-This process can be made easier with a lookup command which defaults to $MHO_REGRESSION_DATA/switches/lookup.sh but can be overridden by setting $MHO_REGRESSION_LOOKUP.
-The current mechanism requires that
-$top_abs_builddir be set if you need to use this machinery.
+This process can be made easier with a lookup command which defaults to `$MHO_REGRESSION_DATA/switches/lookup.sh` but can be overridden by setting `$MHO_REGRESSION_LOOKUP`.
+The current mechanism requires that `$top_abs_builddir` be set if you need to use this machinery.

-Related things
+##Related things

 In addition to the regression data, the tarballs area includes a legacy subdirectory which includes tarballs of various still-older bits of HOPS